Contact

-Georgia Stevenson is an emerging ceramic artist based in Melbourne, guided by the materiality and tactility of clay.
-Georgia’s current practice is guided by a self-initiated research project, Breaking Ground, which looks at using unconventional and locally found materials in ceramics such as construction and demolition waste.
-Breaking Ground is led by research and process, and the project’s scope extends beyond the physical and delves into provenance, meaning and significance of locality.
+Georgia Stevenson is an emerging ceramic artist based in Naarm/Melbourne.
+Her current practice is guided by a self-initiated research project, Breaking Ground, which explores using unconventional and locally found materials in ceramics such as construction and demolition waste.
+Breaking Ground is led by material and process, and the project’s scope extends beyond the physical and delves into provenance, meaning and significance of locality.

 Solo Exhibition History